 Many of the works on display at the Bank Austria Kunstforum Wien’s exhibition come from the Tate’s collection, including some deserving of that rarest of titles: “truly iconic.”

 Landscapes.
 Portraits.
 Nudes.
 Drawings.
+Videos.
+Digital art.
 The A Rake’s Progress (1961–1963) and Cavafy (1966) series of etchings.
 And more.
-Expect a true journey through a creative life.
+Enjoy a journey through a creative life.

 Tickets and dates

 Hockney is not the only contemporary great in town.
-At the time of writing, the Albertina Modern has plans for an Ai Weiwei exhibition for much of the same time.
-And just to throw a slightly earlier, but equally resonant, name into the mix: the Albertina’s Edvard Munch In Dialogue exhibition provisionally starts just after Hockney, too.
+At the time of writing, the Albertina Modern has an Ai Weiwei exhibition for much of the same period.
+And just to throw a slightly earlier, but equally resonant, name into the mix: the Albertina’s Edvard Munch exhibition starts just after Hockney, too.

 How to get to the Hockneys

 Look at the bottom of the main Bank Austria Kunstforum Wien article for travel tips.
 The imposing building sits on the Freyung square, home to various noble townhouses, an abbey, and the constitutional court.
 And a water feature, though a little less bright and colourful than one of Hockney’s pool pictures.

 Address: Freyung 8, 1010 Vienna